amano-games/amano.games/_posts/this-kills-the-frog.md

 Something we wanted to improve from the PICO-8 version of the game, was to make it harder for the player to die.
 The game can be hard, as you need to mix platforming with puzzle solving abilities.

-On top of that, diving while pulling the pieces towards you was no fun, so we came up with a system to try to save you, moving you out of danger.
+On top of that, dying while pulling the pieces towards you was no fun, so we came up with a system to try to save you, moving you out of danger.

 First we figured we only are going to try to save the frog if you are getting squished by a piece that is moving vertically.